-The only other Europeans besides the English to play a significant part in mapping New Zealand’s coastline were the French.
-They became interested in the Pacific at about the same time as the English.
+The French became interested in the Pacific at about the same time as the English.
 Louis Antoine de Bougainville crossed the Pacific on his 1766–69 voyage, in the wake of British explorer John Byron.

 At the same time that Captain Cook was rounding the top of the North Island in a storm in December 1769, perhaps as close as 40 km to the south-west a French explorer was battling the same heavy seas.
 Captain Jean François Marie de Surville had left India on the St Jean Baptiste in March 1769 for a voyage of trade and exploration to the South Pacific.
 Sailing via Malacca and the Solomon Islands, he reached the western coast of New Zealand (he was the first European to see it since Tasman) on 12 December 1769.
 His crew was drastically diminished by scurvy.
 After just missing Cook off the top of the North Island, he anchored in Doubtless Bay for two weeks.
 There, in a storm in late December, the St Jean Baptiste lost three anchors.
 After some Māori were seen with a ship’s boat that had been lost in the storm, de Surville took savage reprisals which included killings and kidnapping a friendly chief.
 This incident has marred his reputation in New Zealand.
 From Doubtless Bay de Surville sailed east, eventually losing his life trying to land on the coast of Peru.

 Marion du Fresne